 Will I be able to keep up?

 Yes!
-Our Bike Rides are displayed in detail so that you can see exactly what you are signing up for.
+Our bike rides are displayed in detail so that you can see exactly what you are signing up for.
 Choose the one which seems to best fit you, and once you’ve found a ride you like, read the ride description to get more detail about what’s involved.
-Rides go at the speed of the slowest rider and are very much focused on developing social connections between the participants – there’ll be plenty time for chats!
+Group rides go at the speed of the slowest rider and are very much focused on developing social connections between the participants – there’ll be plenty time for chats!
 Our friendly Leaders will make sure nobody is left behind.

 What if my bike isn’t the greatest?